Table of Contents

 Lateral Movement Techniques

-In lateral movement attacks, cybercriminals use various techniques to move through a network and gain unauthorized access to valuable data.
-Understanding these methods help IT personnel and cybersecurity professionals better protect their organization's sensitive information.
+In lateral movement attacks, cybercriminals use various techniques to move through a network and gain unauthorised access to valuable data.
+Understanding these methods help IT personnel and cybersecurity professionals better protect their organisation's sensitive information.
 Here are some common lateral movement techniques: